|1||Chiang Dao, Chiang Mai|

 |Moderate|| 57 US AQI||PM2.5|

-PM2.5 concentration in Bang Kho Laem air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bang Kho Laem is currently 3 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|